Merck/CEEDesigns.jl/docs/src/tutorials/StaticDesigns.md

 )
 ````

 We set the maximum number of concurrent experiments.
-Additionally, we can specify the tradeoff between monetary cost and execution time - in our case, we aim to minimize the execution time.
+Additionally, we can specify the tradeoff between monetary cost and execution time.
+In our case, we aim to minimize the execution time.

 Below, we demonstrate the flexibility of `efficient_designs` as it can both evaluate the performance of experiments and generate efficient designs.
 Internally, `evaluate_experiments` is called first, followed by `efficient_designs`.
 Keyword arguments to the respective functions has to wrapped in `eval_options` and `arrangement_options` named tuples, respectively.